-Moving to a new school What training do staff receive regarding SEN?
-What specialist services are accessed by the school?
-Moving to a new school We ensure that all relevant paperwork is forwarded to the new school.
-Where necessary, the SENCo will liaise with SENCo of the new school to ensure they are well informed of your child's individual needs.
-Class teachers and other school staff are always happy to liaise with staff at the new school We have regular staff meetings to ensure all staff are kept up to date with SEN developments.
+Class teachers and other school staff are always happy to liaise with staff at the new school What training do staff receive regarding SEN?
+What specialist services are We have regular staff meetings to ensure all staff are kept up to date with SEN developments.
 Staff may meet with members of SSENS (Specialist Special Educational Needs Service) during 'SEN Surgeries' or at the Annual Planning Meeting.
 Through staff appraisal, development needs are identified and catered for.
 This may include 'in-house' training or attendance on a course.
 If we admit a child for whom specialist training is needed eg Epipen use, training is provided as soon as possible.
-Speech and Language Therapists Educational Psychologist SSENS (Specialist Special Educational Needs Service) Behaviour Support Team EMAS (Ethnic Minority Achievement Service) Physical Impairment Service CAHMS (Child & Adolescent Mental Health Service) Social Care Team Occupational Therapy School Nursing Team For further information, please refer to Wiltshire's Local Offer www.wiltshirelocaloffer.org.uk How are the school's resources allocated and matched to children's SEN?
+Speech and Language Therapists Educational Psychologist accessed by the school?
+SSENS (Specialist Special Educational Needs Service) Behaviour Support Team EMAS (Ethnic Minority Achievement Service) Physical Impairment Service CAHMS (Child &amp; Adolescent Mental Health Service) Social Care Team Occupational Therapy School Nursing Team For further information, please refer to Wiltshire's Local Offer www.wiltshirelocaloffer.org.uk How are the school's resources allocated and matched to children's SEN?
 We allocate resources and deploy members of staff according to the children's needs.
-Pupil Progress Meetings, held 3 times a year with senior staff and the SENCo, review the progress of all children.
+Pupil Progress Meetings, held 3 times a year with senior staff, review the progress of all children.
 We review and evaluate our resources and provision to ensure effective support is maintained.
 Class teachers continually monitor children's progress and direct support from their teaching assistant accordingly.
-Can my child's school dinner requirements be accommodated if they have a special diet? ➤ A hot dinner is available for all children in KS1 and for those in KS2 who wish to purchase one.
+Can my child's school dinner requirements be accommodated if they have a special diet?
+A hot dinner is available for all children in KS1 and for those in KS2 who wish to purchase one.
 Special diets can be accommodated for, as long as we have advance notice.
 What do I do if I have a concern about the provision for my child with SEN?
 In the first instance, contact your child's class teacher.
 Should you wish to discuss your concerns further, you should contact the SENCo.
 In the unlikely event that your concern is not resolved, then please follow the procedures as set out in our 'Complaints Policy'